blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 ### <a name="supportLib"></a>Support Library

-Common code for authenticating users, synchronizing keys and performing common tasks can be found in /examples/Support/Source.
+Common code for authenticating users, synchronizing keys and performing common tasks can be found in `examples/Support/Source`.
 Much of the heavy lifting can be found in these classes and they should be referenced before implementing a custom key management or authentication scheme.

-*BBMAuthController* and *BBMKeyManager* can be instantiated with classes/instances that allow you to substitute your own user authentication or key management scheme while handling all of the SDK related functionality.
+`BBMAuthController` and `BBMKeyManager` can be instantiated with classes/instances that allow you to substitute your own user authentication or key management scheme while handling all of the SDK related functionality.

-*BBMAccess* provides wrappers around common outgoing messages and the SDK data model.
+`BBMAccess` provides wrappers around common outgoing messages and the SDK data model.

 ### <a name="configBBMEMediaManager"></a> Configuring BBMEMediaManager

-The *SoftPhoneApp* class is the primary entry point for the application and owns an instance of a *BBMAuthController* and a *BBMKeyManager*.
-These classes provide authentication via GoogleSignIn and key management via Firebase.  *SoftPhoneApp* uses ObservableMonitors to monitor the credential and service state on the *BBMAuthController* instance and syncronizes keys and/or configures services when the appropriate conditions are met.
+The `SoftPhoneApp` class is the primary entry point for the application and owns an instance of a `BBMAuthController` and a `BBMKeyManager`.
+These classes provide authentication via GoogleSignIn and key management via Firebase.  `SoftPhoneApp` uses ObservableMonitors to monitor the credential and service state on the `BBMAuthController` instance and syncronizes keys and/or configures services when the appropriate conditions are met.

-*SoftPhoneApp* is responsible for setting up the SDK media services.
-To start the media services call mediaManager.start(withLogPath: path).
+`SoftPhoneApp` is responsible for setting up the SDK media services.
+To start the media services call `mediaManager.start(withLogPath: path)`.
 You can optionally specify ring tone files that will play at the appropriate times if set.
 You may opt to handle the ring tone notifications from your own code as well.

 ```swift
 private func startMediaManager() {